Wilton Mkwayi International Fellows Program

 The Board of Directors of CELD created the Wilton Mkwayi International Fellows Program to bring learners from rural areas of South Africa to the U.S. to study.

 Bongani was joined by the second Mkwayi Fellow, Unathi Mahlati in 2006.
 Unathi was enrolled in a pre-med program at Garrett College and transferred to Bucknell Univeristy to study neuro-biology.
-Unathi will receive her BA degree in May 2010.
+Unathi graduated from Bucknell University in 2010 with a major in neuro-biology.

-The Coalition is supporting a new Wilton Mkwayi International Fellow at Garrett College this year.
+The Coalition supported another Wilton Mkwayi International Fellow at Garrett College.
 Her name is Alice Abiya.
 She is from a small village, Douala, in Cameroon which is on the west coast of Africa.

 CELD supports the Mkwayi fellows by paying for their housing during their two years at Garrett College.
 The College has created a parallel Mkwayi fellowship which covers full tuition and fees for Mkwayi fellows.
 Additional support for Bongani and Unathi has come from their high school in Butterworth, South Africa — the teachers in the school made donations to help cover the costs of studying in the U.S. Additional funds come from the community at large, Bongani and Unathi’s extended families, and sponsors like the DeBeers mining company in South Africa.

-This has been an exceptionally successful program for the South African learners, their fellow students at the College and for the greater Garrett County community.
-With your continued support we hope to see many more Wilton Mkwayi International Fellows studying at Garrett College in the future.
+This has been an exceptionally successful program for the South African and other learners, their fellow students at the College and for the greater Garrett County community.
+The program has recently been expanded to support students, primarily from Africa, enrolled in the Department of African Studies at Howard University in Washington DC.
+With your continued support we hope to see many more Wilton Mkwayi International Fellows studying at Garrett College and Howard University.